 A: Going back into the way-way back time machine, circa late ‘90s I worked for a company called WorldStream Communications.
 I was VP of Engineering for a platform that enabled one-to-many style Internet broadcasts with rich multimedia capabilities to thousands of people (think hangouts on roids with late 90s postage stamp video as everyone was on 56Kbps).
 Our product was used in enterprise as well info/edu/entertainment.
 As it happened, David Bowie came across our product and decided to play music for fans using our platform.
 While playing and streaming cuts live, and utilizing our real-time polling, he let fans decide the B side of his latest album.
 To be in his studio and meet DB was simply amazing let alone David using my software.

-More recently, being part of a growing company and team at OptionsHouse, really grow the technology and business, and sell it to a PE firm and then eventually E-trade.
+More recently, being part of a growing company and team at OptionsHouse, really grow the technology and organization, and sell it to a PE firm and then eventually E-trade.
 The fun was in the build and being able to watch our planning and hard work unfold into a successful brokerage.

 Most recently, I was with a G2K customer for the day and realized how big of an impact we have had on their organization.
 Moreover, to see and really validate the whole “shift left” notion of mobile app security that we believe to be the key to organizations becoming efficient and effective within their pipeline of development and security.